edwardshturman/site/app/projects/dcraft.md

 From May 2019, my incredibly talented friend <Mention name="Joss" avatar="/avatars/joss.jpg" link="https://jossettrick.com" /> and I would lead Intersession cohorts with our friends and build the school, block by block (pun intended).

-To be honest, we didn't start out looking to make d.craft as big as it was.
-It was mainly a joke in our friend group: we'd leave school and come right back, virtually.

-In the first week of the May–June 2019 Intersession, we held interviews with students and staff, and quickly realized this could be something bigger.
+d.craft started out as an inside joke of a project: we'd leave school and "come right back", virtually.
+But in the first week of the May–June 2019 Intersession, we held interviews with students and staff, and quickly realized this could be something bigger.

 <Spacer size={16} />